Environmental conservasion, Mangrove trees Planting and Teaching Foreign Languages in ZANZIBAR ISLANDS.

 Study Theme: Development sustainability: Increasing Environmental and Foreign languages skills.

 Free time: During the weekends, the volunteers will have the opportunity to visit various attractions in Zanzibar.
 This can be done through support from local voluneers in form of individually or we could also organize a group visit.
 Some possible activities are: Safari blue (swimming, snorkeling, seafood lunch, sports at sand banks), Beach & Nature trip (visiting Jozani Forest, Spice tour, swimming with dolphins) and Stone town tour.

 Accommodation: Volunteers will be accommodated in a local residential house in the community or volunteer house or host family.

 Language: English is the official work camp language but the volunteers have the opportunity to learn Kiswahili that is the national language in Zanzibar - Tanzania and other African countries.

 Requirements: Volunteer profile: Interested in environmental issues; Interested in working with young people; Flexible and quick to adapt to a new living environment; Creative, open-minded and able to work with limited resources.

 Approximate Location: The international volunteer project takes place in South West cost, an old Swahili town in Urban West Region in the Western part of Zanzibar, Tanzania along the Indian Ocean.

-We have 671 guests and 3 members online
+We have 434 guests and one member online